RainerEngelken/SparseProp/README.md

 - Julia (>= 1.5, tested on 1.9.1)
 - DataStructures, RandomNumbers, PyPlot, ApproxFun, DataInterpolations, DifferentialEquations
 ## Getting started
-To install the required packages, run the following in the julia REPL after installing Julia:
+To install the required packages, run the following in the Julia REPL after installing Julia:

 ```
 using Pkg